 During Restaurant Week, more than 300 of New York City’s best restaurants offer a prix-fixe menu for a very low price, relative to their regular prices.

-You can enjoy a 5-star meal at a top New York restaurant and pay just $26 for a 2-course lunch or $42 for a 3-course dinner.
+You can enjoy a 5-star meal at a top New York restaurant and get prix-fixe meals for $21 or $39.

 The list of participating restaurants will be available in early January.

 See our post on how to make the most of Restaurant Week for more details.